 The trail is paved and in generally good condition, with a parallel woodchip path for equestrians.
 Near the 2-mile mark, you pass through an oak grove and then cross a low-lying cement-and-railroad-tie bridge that spans a creek at its confluence with the Ventura River.
 The trail section close to the bridge is sandy and may be underwater during heavy winter rains.
 Continuing north, the trail crosses several driveway entrances and roads.
 Between Loma and Hermosa roads, near mile 7, a sturdy shade structure framed by two large oak trees is equipped with a bench and recycling bins.

-At the 8-mile mark, the trail crosses the major intersection of Routes 33 and 150.
-Cross carefully here and pick up the trail on the other side of Route 150.
-At mile 9, you pass through grassy Libby Park, which offers parking, restrooms and access to a trail leading to downtown Ojai.
-You might want to time your visit to coincide with the Ojai Music Festival, which takes places at the Libby Park Bowl amphitheater in early June.
-Libby Park also hosts a number of free summer concerts.
+At the 8-mile mark, the trail crosses the major intersection of State Routes 33 and 150.
+Cross carefully here and pick up the trail on the other side of SR 150.
+At mile 9, you pass through grassy Libbey Park, which offers parking, restrooms and access to a short park trail leading to downtown Ojai.
+You might want to time your visit to coincide with the Ojai Music Festival, which takes places at the Libbey Bowl amphitheater in early June.
+Libbey Park also hosts a number of free summer concerts.

-To reach the Foster Park trailhead, from downtown Ventura, take Highway 33 heading north.
-Exit Highway 33 at Casitas Vista Road.
-Turn right on North Ventura Avenue, and then right again on Casitas Vista Road.
-The entrance to Foster Park is on the north side of Casitas Vistas Road.
+To reach the Foster Park trailhead, from downtown Ventura, take State Route 33 heading north.
+Exit SR 33 at Casitas Vista Road.
+Turn right on N. Ventura Avenue, and then right again on Casitas Vista Road, on which you will pass under SR 33.
+The entrance to Foster Park is on the north side of Casitas Vista Road.
 Parking is available here.